-The Miniature Pinscher or Min Pin is a type of Toy Breed, which originated in Germany from a mix of dog breeds like the German Pinschers, Dachshunds, and Italian Greyhounds.
-Although these Toy Dogs are often thought to be simply Mini Doberman Pinschers, that's actually in fact false.
-Miniature Pinschers and Doberman Pinschers are however both heavily related to German Pinschers, so these two native German canines still bare close bloodlines and ancestry to one another.
+The Miniature Pinscher, or Min Pin, is a toy breed that originated in Germany from a mix of the German Pinscher, Dachshund, and Italian Greyhound dog breeds.
+Min Pins are often thought to be simply a miniature version of Doberman Pinschers, but that's actually false.
+However, Miniature Pinschers and Doberman Pinschers are both heavily related to German Pinschers, so these two native German canines still bare close bloodlines and ancestry to one another.

-The first recording of Minpins in history is believingly from a painting in Paris, France that is dated back to the year of 1640.
-The more modern versions of the Miniature Pinscher were actually developed not until a bit later in history, roughly around the 1800's in Germany.
+The first record of a Min Pin in history was in a painting from Paris, France that is dated back to the year of 1640.
+The more modern versions of the Miniature Pinscher were actually developed not until a bit later in history, roughly around the 1800s in Germany.
 It wasn't until 1870 though that the energetic Min Pins were truly recognized by Germany as an official purebred dog breed.

 Personality, Dog Training, Care, and Guard Dog Abilities

 The Miniature Pinschers are spunky, assertive, playful, busy, and confident canines that have very distinct and bold personalities to this Toy Breed.
 Often times, it seems as though Min Pins are completely oblivious to their incredibly small sizes, and with their huge personalities they get some sort of sense that they are in fact the size of an actual Doberman Pinscher.
 Because of this trait, the Miniature Pinscher makes an outstanding guard dog.
 If someone were to try to break into your house, have no fear an alarm will go off!
 These little Miniature Pinschers will make sure that everyone in the house knows that there's something going on.
 Thanks to their high pitch, noisy barks their warning alarms will not go unheard.